livechat/chat-widget-adapters/packages/widget-angular/README.md

 - `getToken` - resolving Chat Widget token.
 If you want to cache the token, this should return the cached token instead of a fresh request to https://accounts.livechat.com/customer/token endpoint.
 - `getFreshToken` - resolving Chat Widget token.
 This should always make a call for a fresh token from https://accounts.livechat.com/customer/token endpoint.
 - `hasToken` - resolving boolean.
 It determines whether a token has been acquired.
 - `invalidate` - resolving nothing.
 When called, it should remove the current token.
-There is no need to do anything else as a new token will be requested by getFreshToken afterward.
+There is no need to do anything else as a new token will be requested by getFreshToken afterwards.

 ##### Example usage